-If the path is functioning correctly, replies as described in Test the LAN Path to Your Modem Router on page 264 display.
+If the path is functioning correctly, replies as described in Test the LAN Path to Your Modem Router on page 207 display.
 If you do not receive replies, do the following:

 - Check to see that the IP address of your modem router is listed as the default router in your computer.
 If the IP configuration of your computer is assigned by DHCP, this information is not visible in your computer's Network Control Panel.
-Verify that the IP address of the modem router is listed as the default router. - Check to see that the network address of your computer (the portion of the IP address specified by the netmask) is different from the network address of the remote device. - If your ISP assigned a host name to your computer, enter that host name as the account name.
-For more information, see one of the following sections: - Specify an ADSL Connection Without a Login Requirement on page 47 - Specify a VDSL Connection Without a Login Requirement on page 57 - Specify a Cable or Fiber Connection Without a Login Requirement on page 65 - Your ISP might be rejecting the Ethernet MAC addresses of all but one of your computers.
+Verify that the IP address of the modem router is listed as the default router. - Check to see that the network address of your computer (the portion of the IP address specified by the netmask) is different from the network address of the remote device. - If your ISP assigned a host name to your computer, enter that host name as the account name. - Your ISP might be rejecting the Ethernet MAC addresses of all but one of your computers.
 Many broadband ISPs restrict access by allowing traffic only from the MAC address of your modem, but some additionally restrict access to the MAC address of a single computer connected to that modem.
 In this case, configure your modem router to clone or spoof the MAC address from the authorized computer.
-For more information, see one of the following sections: - Manually Set Up an ADSL Internet Connection on page 46 - Manually Set Up a VDSL Internet Connection on page 56 - Manually Set Up a Cable or Fiber Internet Connection on page 65